-When developing the packaging and/or package maintenance specifications for maintenance to be included in this sectionitem of the PDSR, the following points should be taken into account:
+When developing the maintenance specifications to be included in this item of the PDSR, the following points should be taken into account:

-- (1) Ageing mechanisms during storage should be considered, when applicable. - (2) For single use packages, periodic maintenance does not need to be considered. - (3) If written procedures with details of the package maintenance activities are available, then reference should be made to these procedures should be made. - 1.8.
-GAP ANALYSIS PROGRAMME changes in technical knowledge and changes of in the state of the package design during storage (see also paras 613A.5, 809.3 and 809.4 of SSG-26 (Rev. 1) [2] and Ref.
-[78]).
+- (1) Ageing mechanisms during storage should be considered, when applicable. - (2) For single use packages, periodic maintenance does not need to be considered. - (3) If written procedures with details of the maintenance activities are available, then reference should be made to these procedures.

-For packages that are to be used for shipment after storage, the PDSR should include a gap analysis programme describing a systematic procedure for periodic evaluation of changes of regulations,
+For packages that are to be used for shipment after storage, the PDSR should include a gap analysis programme describing a systematic procedure for periodic evaluation of changes of regulations, changes in technical knowledge and changes in the state of the package design during storage (see also paras 613A.5, 809.3 and 809.4 of SSG-26 (Rev. 1) [2] and Ref.
+[8]).